Can botox help you get a small waist?

 By Leslie Howard Stevens – Follow me on Google+

 First officially approved in the U.S. in 2002, the use of Botox for facial rejuvenation has reached an all-time high.
-In 2012 6.1 million procedures were performed, up eight percent from the previous year.
-The application is successfully used to treat crow’s feet, frown lines and other wrinkles caused by muscle wear.
+In 2012 6.1 million procedures were performed, up to eight percent from the previous year.
+The application is successfully used to treat crow’s feet, frown lines, and other wrinkles caused by muscle wear.

 The cosmetic benefits of Botox actually came to light accidentally, when an ophthalmologist using it to treat blepharospasm, or eye twitching, noticed that her patients were losing their facial wrinkles.
 It’s little surprise then that Botox has been used for other medical applications, and there’s been some thought that it could help with weight control.
 So just what can and can’t this neurotoxin do?

 - In addition to the aforementioned blepharospasm, strabismus is another eye condition that’s often treated with Botox.
 This occurs when the eyes are not properly aligned with one another and can’t focus on the same spot.
 Variations include cross-eye and walleye, and strabismus is sometimes associated with amblyopia or “lazy eye.”

 - Earlier this year the FDA approved the use of Botox in treating an overactive bladder for those sufferers who can’t use anticholinergics, the class of drug principally used to deal with this condition.
 Injecting Botox into the bladder causes the muscle to relax, increasing its capacity, and reducing incidents of leaking.

 - Some who suffer from severe migraines, classified as at least 10-15 occurrences per month, have found relief with Botox.
 It’s generally used as an alternate course of action when lifestyle changes and other medications have been ineffective.